-MuggleNet attends Supanova Expo in Brisbane, Australia, November 9-11, 2012
+MuggleNet Attends Supanova Expo in Brisbane, Australia, November 9-11, 2012

-Supanova Pop Culture Expo is the convention that gives Australian fans of “science-fiction, pulp TV/movies, toys, console gaming, trading cards, animation/cartoons, fantasy, comic books, entertainment technology, books, internet sites and fan-clubs” an opportunity to celebrate everything that they love in six locations around Australia on various weekends throughout the year.
-These locations include Melbourne, Gold Coast, Sydney, Perth, Brisbane and Adelaide.
+On the weekend of November 9, 2012, I attended Supanova Brisbane.
+Supanova Pop Culture Expo is the convention that gives Australian fans of “science-fiction, pulp TV/movies, toys, console gaming, trading cards, animation/cartoons, fantasy, comic books, entertainment technology, books, [I]nternet sites and fan-clubs” an opportunity to celebrate everything that they love in six locations around Australia on various weekends throughout the year.
+These locations include Adelaide, Brisbane, Gold Coast, Melbourne, Perth, and Sydney.

-I was able to cover two Q&A’s while at Brisbane Supanova 2012 – the first of which featured all three HP actors, the second Chris Rankin and Alfie Enoch – and the live tweets from those Q&A’s can be found on the MuggleNetLIVE twitter account.
+I was able to cover two Q&As at Brisbane Supanova 2012 – the first of which features all three Potter actors, the second Chris Rankin and Alfred Enoch – and the live tweets from those Q&As can be found on the MuggleNetLive Twitter account.